 (iii) helping to set up each of the programs.

 Teachers invited to deliver the courses are compensated by the parents of those students enrolled.
-Currently, we are able to facilitate a Dutch mother tongue program that takes place within the school day in place of Japanese language for those students in grades K - 8.
+Currently, we are able to facilitate a Dutch mother tongue program that takes place within the school day in place of Japanese language for those students in grades K - 5.
+Grades 6-9 Dutch class occurs outside the scheduled school day.
 This is sponsored by the Ministry of Education in the Netherlands with some financial support.
 However, parents of those students enrolled in the Dutch program pay the bulk of the costs involved.
-Other mother tongue languages currently being offered after school across all sections are Swedish and French, and the school will continue to facilitate these offerings together with other languages based on demand.
+Other mother tongue languages currently being offered after school across all sections are German, French, Korean and Mandarin and the school will continue to facilitate these offerings together with other languages based on demand.

 YIS also has a partnership with the Italian Cultural Institute which offers Italian language classes in the evening and on weekends to the community and this would be extended to students if interest is shown.